Foxton, New Zealand: Origins

-The first inhabitants of the Manawatu area were Māori who probably arrived in the thirteenth or fourteenth century.
+The first inhabitants of the Manawatū area were Māori who probably arrived in the thirteenth or fourteenth century.
 Compared to other parts of the North Island the district was sparsely populated, but there was a major marae at Matakarapa, across the river from Te Awahou (now Foxton) as well as kāinga (villages) and pā (fortified villages) along much of the river.
 A number of tribes have occupied the area; the Rangitāne had replaced the Ngāti Ara and the Ngāti Mamoe by the 1800s and were in their turn invaded by the Ngāti Toa and allies so that in the 1840s the site of Te Awahou (which was to become Foxton) was occupied by the Ngāti Ngarongo and Ngati Takihiku under the leadership of Ihakara Tukumaru.

-Foxton is the oldest European settlement in the southern Manawatu, although it was not the first.
-The original white settlement was Paiaka to the east, closer to the present town of Shannon in 1844.
+Foxton is the oldest European settlement in the southern Manawatū, although it was not the first.
+The original European settlement was Paiaka to the east, closer to the present town of Shannon in 1844.
 When Paiaka was largely destroyed by an earthquake in 1855 the settlers moved downstream to Te Awahou, which was named "Foxton" from 1866.
-In the early years of European settlement it was an important trading post and shipping port as the sea was the easiest way to transport goods and people to the Manawatu.
-The Manawatu River was then the main access to the rich hinterland.
+In the early years of European settlement it was an important trading post and shipping port as the sea was the easiest way to transport goods and people to the Manawatū.
+The Manawatū River was then the main access to the rich hinterland.
 The west coast of the lower North Island is not naturally supplied with harbours and the Foxton harbour had a dangerous bar at the river mouth.
 As the only real harbour between Whanganui and Wellington it was used anyway.